-Would the , Significant and Unavoidable Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact as Al M: the ev Di upture of a known earthquake fault, is delineated on the most recent lquist-Priolo Earthquake Fault Zoning lap issued by the State Geologist for the area or based on other substantial vidence of a known fault (refer to ivision of Mines and Geology Special ublication 42)? \boxtimes - St trong seismic ground shaking? \boxtimes eismic-related ground failure, cluding liquefaction? \boxtimes II andslides? , It in substantial soil erosion or the of topsoil? \boxtimes unstal as a re result cated on a geologic unit or soil that is ble, or that would become unstable result of the project, and potentially in on- or off-site landslide, lateral ding, subsidence, liquefaction, or ose? in the creatir cated on expansive soil, as defined current California Building Code, ng substantial direct or indirect risks or property? \boxtimes suppo alterna where soils incapable of adequately orting the use of septic tanks or ative wastewater disposal systems a sewers are not available for the sal of wastewater? paleor tly or indirectly destroy a unique ntological resource or site or unique gical feature?
+Wo ould the Project: Significant and Unavoidable Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault (refer to Division of Mines and Geology Special Publication 42)? \boxtimes Strong seismic ground shaking? \boxtimes Seismic-related ground failure, including liquefaction? \boxtimes - Landslides? \boxtimes 2) Result in substantial soil erosion or the loss of topsoil? \boxtimes 3) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse?
+4) Be located on expansive soil, as defined in the current California Building Code, creating substantial direct or indirect risks to life or property?
+5) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
+6) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature?